-While fireplaces can look and feel similar to one another, a gas fireplace and a wood fireplace have several key differences or features that need to be taken into account when deciding what suits your home the best.
-Read below to discover frequently asked questions related to this topic, and to learn how a Valor Gas Fireplace, insert or stove will provide you with optimal home benefits.
+While fireplaces can look and feel similar, a gas fireplace and a wood fireplace have several vital differences or features that must be considered when deciding what suits your home the best.
+Read below to discover frequently asked questions about this topic and how a Valor Gas Fireplace, insert, or stove will provide you with optimal home benefits.

 Q: What Are The Main Differences?

-When we start to look at the differences between a gas fireplace and a wood-burning fireplace, one of the biggest things that stand out is the efficiency levels between the two units.
+When we look at the differences between a gas fireplace and a wood-burning fireplace, one of the biggest things that stand out is the efficiency levels between the two units.
 As wood and wood pellet fireplaces get older and more inefficient, many homeowners will be looking for alternatives that are cleaner, more energy-efficient, and easier to use and maintain.
-A wood fireplace will also lose more heat up the chimney compared to a gas fireplace, insert or stove.
+A wood fireplace will also lose more heat up the chimney than a gas fireplace, insert or stove.

 Traditionally, gas fireplaces were not the preferred choice.
-Older models offered fake-looking logs and offered little to no energy upgrade.
-New fireplace models have addressed these concerns as well as now providing stunning, realistic aesthetics and heat management options for your home.
+Older models offered fake-looking logs and provided little to no energy upgrade.
+New fireplace models have addressed these concerns and are now providing stunning, realistic aesthetics and heat management options for your home.

 Q: What Are The Benefits Of Gas Fireplaces?

-The list of benefits that come with own a gas fireplace is a long one, but to highlight a few of the best features gas fireplaces are easy to clean and maintain, can offer different levels of consistent heat dependant on your needs and it can become a show-stopping feature in your home.
+The list of benefits that come with owning a gas fireplace is long, but to highlight a few of the best features, gas fireplaces are easy to clean and maintain.
+They can offer different levels of consistent heat depending on your needs and become a show-stopping feature in your home.

-A Valor Gas Fireplace provides a number of important benefits, including:
+A Valor Gas Fireplace provides several important benefits, including: